TrelisResearch/arc-agi-2025/o3-tools/README.md

   [x] Run tests on low levels of reasoning effort.

 Completed:
+[x] Describing grids ablation: Get the model to also describe the input grid and the output grid with code (so, return three code blocks), and provide feedback on those too.
+DONE AND IN A DEDICATED BRANCH.
+[x] Port the scripts to an openai style endpoint.
+Run Qwen and try to calibrate.
 [x] Review of some samples.
 [x] Add guidance around output grid sizes, if wrong.
 (Enhanced: now tells model target dimensions upfront + general reminders)
 [x] Create a script that automatically will do a run three times and calculate the mean and std dev (for the number correct on one turn, and the number correct on more than one turn).